How to Grow Escallonia

 Where to plant Escallonia

 The point to note when growing Escallonia is that it is slightly tender, which means it is not suitable for cold or exposed gardens.
 Escallonia is described as H4 hardy,(what does frost hardy mean?) which is hardy in most of the UK as -5-10 degrees.
 In reality, although hardy, all varieties are best grown in a sheltered spot.
 In a bad winter Escallonia can suffer with die back on the leaves and scorching.
+The one thing Escallonia will not tolerate is winter wet.
+If the soil is heavy, or clay, it will need to be improved with organic matter.

 How to prune Escallonia

-Escallonia is a low maintenance shrub which does not require annual pruning.
-If pruning is needed, timing is important.
-Do not prune in the spring as you risk cutting off the branches with the embryo flowers, resulting in little or no flowers that year.
+For pruning timing is important.
+Do not prune in the spring as you will cut off the branches with embryo flowers, resulting in little or no flowers that year.

 Escallonia grows to around 3m with 2.5m spread.
 This means if you are growing Escallonia as a hedge (and it is a popular hedging plant,) shrubs need to be planted about 45 cms apart.
 If the Escallonia has outgrown its allotted space, it is possible to prune it harder to re shape and reduce in size.
 If an Escallonia has got out of hand, it will respond to hard pruning, although it may not flower the year after pruning it will recover.